gg64du02/scripts-space-engineers/rover_autopilot_gg_vanilla/ideas.md

 py:
-write the obstacles over the voronoi with the graph on top displayer On the diplay write: the voronoi the obstacles' bitmap the graph
+DONE:>write the obstacles over the voronoi with the graph on top displayer -On the diplay write:
+-the voronoi
+-the obstacles' bitmap
+-the graph

+DONE:>Generate all image with obstacles

 py or cs: